lab11/signpost/software/README.md

 Signpost Software
 =================

+This repository holds all of the software for the [Signpost City-Scale sensing project](https://github.com/lab11/signpost).
+Please see that repository for more information.

 Software for the Signpost platform and its modules.

 Although not a requirement for modules, most hardware on signpost uses the